-The FDA developed a Summary of Evidence and Basis of Qualification (SEBQ) template that is intended to present an objective and balanced summary of the scientific evidence that served as the basis of the decision to qualify an MDDT.
+The Summary of Evidence and Basis of Qualification (SEBQ) is intended to present an objective and balanced summary of the scientific evidence that served as the basis of the decision to qualify an MDDT.
 The FDA intends to publicly disclose the SEBQ on the MDDT website if the FDA qualifies the tool.

 For more information about the process for qualifying MDDTs, see the final guidance, Qualification of Medical Device Development Tools.

-Any tool developer, medical device sponsor, or others such as research organizations and academia can voluntarily submit a proposal.
-The program aims to provide MDDT developers and medical device sponsors with a mechanism for discussing early concepts about a tool, fostering collaboration on tool development, and facilitating increased adoption and use of qualified tools.
+Any tool developer, medical device sponsor, or others, such as research organizations and academia can voluntarily submit a proposal.
+The program aims to provide MDDT developers and medical device sponsors with a mechanism for discussing early concepts about a tool, and facilitating increased adoption and use of qualified tools.

 Fees: There are no fees associated with submitting a tool for qualification.

-Questions: If you have any questions, contact us at MDDT@fda.hhs.gov.
+Questions: Email questions to MDDT@fda.hhs.gov.
 You may also want to refer to this webinar about the qualification of MDDT tools:

 CDRH Funding Opportunities to Support Small Businesses in Regulatory Science and Evidence Generation